pypeit/PypeIt/doc/telluric.rst

 Overview
 ========

 Telluric correction is done after the main run of PypeIt, :doc:`fluxing` and :doc:`coadd1d`.
 The algorithm for deriving the best telluric model is pretty similar with that used in the IR sensitivity function, which fits an user defined model and telluric to a giant telluric grid.
 Please see :doc:`fluxing` for more details.

 Note that execution of ``pypeit_tellfit`` requires the atmospheric grids be installed on your system.
+See the instructions for installing this :ref:`data_installation`.

 pypeit_tellfit
 ==============